sevagh/freemusicdemixer.com/web/pricing.md

 Our free product entitles you to 3 demixes per week, using the lowest quality 4-stem model.
 For higher quality settings, more stems, and unlimited demixing, consider our PRO tier.

 Our subscriptions offer the best value with flexible pricing options and a 7-day free trial.
-The yearly subscription at $49.99 CAD/year is the **💸 best deal 💰 ,** saving you 60% compared to the monthly subscription.
+The yearly subscription at $49.99 CAD/year is the **best deal,** saving you 60% compared to the monthly subscription.

-If you don't want a subscription, keep scrolling to purchase limited all-access passes for a one-time fee.

-**Always keep track of the e-mail address you use for purchases to activate your PRO content.**

 No minutes, no limits, no cloud, no bullshit.
 100% unlimited usage that runs privately on your own devices.